- 1.What is menu pricing?

 The more spoken sounds a price number has, the bigger the price perceived by your customers.

-However, on the other hand, your customers use less mental resources and perceive prices to be smaller when the numbers they see on the menu in front of them have less syllables.
+However, on the other hand, your customers use fewer mental resources and perceive prices to be smaller when the numbers they see on the menu in front of them have fewer syllables.

 What they do is trick their customers into ordering a whole lot of food, by positioning a more expensive food item at the very top of the menu.